Chihuly At Biltmore Was On Display From May 17 To October 7, 2018.

 Once you enter the historic structure located at the end of the Walled Garden, it’s like stepping into another world—one filled with lush tropical treasures and venerable vines plus dazzling array of colors, scents, and textures to delight your senses!

-“George Vanderbilt chose plants with the same attention and interest as the art he collected,” said Kathryn.
+“George Vanderbilt chose plants with the same attention and interest as the art he collected,” said Todd.
 “Some of the specimens he selected are beautiful, some are rare, and some are just odd and interesting.”

 10. Longest Lives

 The Conservatory has an impressive collection of Cycads with a few dating back more than a century to the time of the Vanderbilts.
 Cycads only grow about one inch per year, so the size some of these have achieved is especially impressive.

 Between the bench and the palm towering overhead, a lush Cycad makes a photo-worthy backdrop

 Just inside the Cool House, look for a grouping of Thai Giant Elephant Ears (Colocasia gigantea) featuring some of the largest leaves in the Conservatory.

 Thai Giant Elephant Ears sport umbrella-sized leaves in the Cool House

 Each year, Todd creates special themes for the two alleys located between the main wings of the Conservatory.
 This year, they’re showcasing useful/edible plants in one alley and water features in the other.

 Have you ever wondered how coffee, cotton, or allspice (Pimenta dioicaa) grows?
 You’ll find examples of each along with black pepper vine, Miracle Fruit (Synsepalum dulcificum) that makes sour foods taste sweet, Barbados cherry (Malpighia emarginata), an important source of Vitamin C, and many more.